Research Output per year

 CS107 Fundamentals of Computer Systems

-Computer organization; MIPS assembly programming and the MIPS Instruction Set Architecture (registers, memory addressing, logical and shifting operations, jumps and branches, loops and arrays, integers and integer arithmetic, subroutines and the call stack, recursion); exceptions; memory caching; virtual memory.
+Computer organization; MIPS assembly programming and the MIPS Instruction Set Architecture (registers, memory addressing, logical and shifting operations, jumps and branches, loops and arrays, integers and integer arithmetic, subroutines and the call stack, recursion); memory caching; virtual memory.

 Doctor of Philosophy, Open University

 2012 → 2015

 Master of Arts, University of Oxford